justkd/KDMetronomeJS/README.md

 // metronome.volume()                                   // Returns the current volume.
 // metronome.hide()                                     // Hide the UI widget.
 Only when not in headless mode.
 // metronome.show()                                     // Show the UI widget.
 Only when not in headless mode.
-// metronome.triggerSynth()                             // Manually triggers a synth click.
-Useful when adding custom callbacks.
+// metronome.triggerSynth()                             // Manually trigger the synth.
+Web Audio must first be initiated by a user action.

 // metronome.hidden()                                   // Returns true/false.
 Read-only.
 // metronome.running()                                  // Returns true/false.
 Read-only.